5 Stages of Pipeline Construction Project Management

-Waiting for projects to appear on public bid boards is a strategy for competing on price, not value.
+Waiting for projects to hit public bid boards is a strategy for competing on price, not value.
 By the time an opportunity is widely known, you’re already behind.
 The most successful firms don’t wait for invitations; they create them.
 They get in front of owners and developers months before the competition even knows a project exists.
 This proactive approach requires a system for identifying and nurturing opportunities from the very beginning.
-A well-managed construction project pipeline is that system.
-It’s your strategic map for tracking projects from a rumor to a signed contract, ensuring you’re always two steps ahead of the market.
+That system is effective pipeline construction project management.
+It’s your strategic map for tracking every lead from a rumor to a signed contract, ensuring you’re always two steps ahead of the market.

 Key Takeaways